xh/hoist-react/README.md

 We believe that this factory approach excels for declarative specification of code-heavy element trees.
 New users of Hoist are invited to examine the source code of our core components to see examples of its use.
-It's probably the most notable hallmark of our internal code, and where Hoist diverges most visibly from other React projects.
+Its probably the most notable hallmark of our internal code, and where Hoist diverges most visibly from other React projects.

 It's worth noting that this approach is based on an extremely thin layer (<20 lines of code) around the core React `createElement()` API, and does not impose or rely on any special requirements or additional libraries.
-It's also worth noting that this approach is only superficially different from JSX (see below).
+Its also worth noting that this approach is only superficially different from JSX (see below).

 ## What about JSX?

 JSX is the XML-like extension to Javascript typically used to specify and configure React components.
-While its syntax and appearance within otherwise "vanilla" Javascript code might appear strange to non-React developers, JSX syntax and conventions are a de-facto standard in the React community, familiar to React developers, and found in all React guides and tutorials.
+While it's syntax and appearance within otherwise "vanilla" Javascript code might appear strange to non-React developers, JSX syntax and conventions are a de-facto standard in the React community, familiar to React developers, and found in all React guides and tutorials.